non/sortilege/README.md

  4. [Ogham](http://en.wikipedia.org/wiki/Ogham)
  5. [Magic 8-Ball](http://en.wikipedia.org/wiki/Magic_8-Ball)

-Each method has types and methods that allow users to make predictions, and work with the results.
+Each of these has types and methods that allow users to make predictions, and work with the results.

 ### Examples